Codyvanzandt/beautiful-jekyll/_posts/python_imports.md

 ## Imports: An Overview

 ### What Is an Import?
-Imports allow us to use code that lives somewhere else -- somewhere different than where we're working.
+Imports allow us to use code that lives somewhere else -- somewhere different than where we're currently working.

-#### Where Can
+#### What Do You Mean by "Somewhere Else?"

-### Why Do We Use Them?
+#####

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxOTMzMjg0NSwxODExOTcyOTUwLDQ3Mz
+eyJoaXN0b3J5IjpbMTY0ODU2MjkzMCwxODExOTcyOTUwLDQ3Mz
 YyMTE0M119
 -->